mouse-reeve/recipes/markdown/scones/gingerbread_scones.md

  - Whisk together the flour, oats, sugar, spices, baking powder, baking soda, and salt.
  - Cut in the butter with a pastry blender, forming course crumbs.
  - Stir in the crystallized ginger.
  - Mix the molasses into the curdled milk, and gently combine into the flour mixture.
-Do not overmix.
+Do not over-mix.
  - On a lightly floured surface, pat the dough into a circle and cut into wedges.
  - Transfer to a baking sheet and bake for 18-20 minutes, until golden brown.
 A toothpick inserted into the middle should come out clean.
  - Move to a wire rack to cool, and serve warm.